-Take the time to see if you enjoy being in the area.
+Your downtime is important.
+So, take the time to see if you enjoy being in the area that could become your new neighbourhood.

-Familiarise yourself with local transport routes and commuting times so you can widen your property search area, if necessary.
+Also, familiarise yourself with local transport routes and commuting times so you can widen your property search area, if necessary.